VelleToll/polluted_cloud_tracks/README.md

 Centre line coordinates of the polluted cloud track (this has been hand-logged by clicking on the image of MODIS near-infrared reflectance) are given in the text file track.txt.

 Python files
-main.py - main progrm, handles data input and runs the classification code classification.py - demonstrates the pixel classification method geometry_calc.py - geometrical calculations
+main.py - main progrm, handles data input and runs the classification code;
+classification.py - demonstrates the pixel classification method;
+geometry_calc.py - geometrical calculations.

 numpy, shapely and matplotlib python packages are used.